IT/OT Lifecycle Management

 What is IT/OT Lifecycle Management

-The IT/OT Lifecycle defines how systems are provisioned, configured, updated, governed and securely decommissioned throughout their entire operational Lifecycle - in a structured, controlled and reproducible way.
+The IT/OT Lifecycle defines how systems are provisioned, configured, updated, governed and securely decommissioned throughout their entire Lifecycle - in a structured, controlled and reproducible way.

 Instead of treating infrastructure as isolated and disconnected activities, the Lifecycle connects all operational phases into one continuous and consistent operating model.